Click to watch the Help video: Chord Sheet Editor

 - copy and paste from another window - this will parse the chord sheet

-- Import from a file - .txt, .rtf or .pdf
+- Import from a file - .txt, .rtf, or .pdf (.txt include chordpro files)

 The font used for all chord sheets is a monospaced font which means that the chords will always appear above the same word in the lyrics even when the font size is changed.

 Pressing the TAB key will insert 5 space characters.